misho-dimitrov/shiftability-lab/content/publication/Citalopram_executive_function/index.md

 ---
-abstract: >-
-  Background

-  Autism spectrum disorder (ASD) is associated with deficits in executive functioning (EF), and these have been suggested to contribute to core as well as co-occurring psychiatric symptoms.
-The biological basis of these deficits is unknown but may include the serotonergic system, which is involved both in regulating EF in neurotypical populations and in the pathophysiology of ASD.
-We previously demonstrated that reducing serotonin by acute tryptophan depletion (ATD) shifts differences in brain function during performance of EF tasks towards control levels.
-However, ATD cannot be easily used in the clinic, and we therefore need to adopt alternative approaches to challenge the serotonin system.
-Hence, we investigated the role of the serotonergic modulator tianeptine on EF networks in ASD.

-  Method

-  We conducted a pharmacological magnetic resonance imaging study, using a randomized double-blind crossover design, to compare the effect of an acute dosage of 12.5 mg tianeptine and placebo on brain activation during two EF tasks (of response inhibition and sustained attention) in 38 adult males: 19 with ASD and 19 matched controls.

-  Results

-  Under placebo, compared to controls, individuals with ASD had atypical brain activation in response inhibition regions including the inferior frontal cortex, premotor regions and cerebellum.
-During sustained attention, individuals with ASD had decreased brain activation in the right middle temporal cortex, right cuneus and left precuneus.
-Most of the case–control differences in brain function observed under placebo conditions were abolished by tianeptine administration.
-Also, within ASD individuals, brain functional differences were shifted significantly towards control levels during response inhibition in the inferior frontal and premotor cortices.

-  Limitations

-  We conducted a pilot study using a single dose of tianeptine, and therefore, we cannot comment on long-term outcome.

-  Conclusions

-  Our findings provide the first evidence that tianeptine can shift atypical brain activation during EF in adults with ASD towards control levels.
-Future studies should investigate whether this shift in the biology of ASD is maintained after prolonged treatment with tianeptine and whether it improves clinical symptoms.
+abstract: Adults with autism spectrum disorder (ASD) are frequently prescribed selective serotonin reuptake inhibitors (SSRIs).
+However, there is limited evidence to support this practice.
+Therefore, it is crucial to understand the impact of SSRIs on brain function abnormalities in ASD.
+It has been suggested that some core symptoms in ASD are underpinned by deficits in executive functioning (EF).
+Hence, we investigated the role of the SSRI citalopram on EF networks in 19 right-handed adult males with ASD and 19 controls who did not differ in gender, age, IQ or handedness.
+We performed pharmacological functional magnetic resonance imaging to compare brain activity during two EF tasks (of response inhibition and sustained attention) after an acute dose of 20 mg citalopram or placebo using a randomised, double-blind, crossover design.
+Under placebo condition, individuals with ASD had abnormal brain activation in response inhibition regions, including inferior frontal, precentral and postcentral cortices and cerebellum.
+During sustained attention, individuals with ASD had abnormal brain activation in middle temporal cortex and (pre)cuneus.
+After citalopram administration, abnormal brain activation in inferior frontal cortex was ‘normalised’ and most of the other brain functional differences were ‘abolished’.
+Also, within ASD, the degree of responsivity in inferior frontal and postcentral cortices to SSRI challenge was related to plasma serotonin levels.
+These findings suggest that citalopram can ‘normalise’ atypical brain activation during EF in ASD.
+Future trials should investigate whether this shift in the biology of ASD is maintained after prolonged citalopram treatment, and if peripheral measures of serotonin predict treatment response.
 slides: null
 url_pdf: null
 publication_types: